Epstein death shifts federal focus to possible conspirators

 NEW YORK (AP) - In the wake of Jeffrey Epstein’s suicide, federal prosecutors in New York have shifted their focus to possible charges against anyone who assisted or enabled him in what authorities say was his rampant sexual abuse of underage girls.

-Two days after wealthy financier’s death in the New York jail where he was awaiting trial on sex-trafficking charges, Attorney General William Barr warned on Monday that “any co-conspirators should not rest easy.”
+Two days after the wealthy financier’s death in the New York jail where he was awaiting trial on sex-trafficking charges, Attorney General William Barr warned on Monday that “any co-conspirators should not rest easy.”

 “Let me assure you that this case will continue on against anyone who was complicit,” Barr said at a law enforcement conference in New Orleans.
 “The victims deserve justice, and they will get it.”